 - No height-adjustment capability

 - No Netflix from built-in Android TV

-Get the Anker Nebula Cosmos outdoor projector at Amazon or Walmart.
+Get the Anker Nebula Cosmos outdoor projector at Amazon.

 What to Consider When Choosing the Best Outdoor Projector

 Projector technology has improved significantly, and it’s possible to get high-quality visuals and audio that recreates a cinematic experience at home.
 One of the most significant factors in picking the ideal model is the environment.